DoryAzar/caligrafy/README.md

 > For more advanced installation, check the documentation [here](https://github.com/DoryAzar/mvc/wiki/1.-Getting-Started)

+## Why Caligrafy

+### Full-Stack Framework
+Caligrafy is a full-stack framework that leverages the power of server-side languages such as PHP with the power of client-side languages such as Javascript to help you build powerful and sophisticated web applications.

+### MVC Architecture
+Caligrafy is built with an MVC architecture pattern that separates the business logic from the presentation layers.
+The Caligrafy MVC established an arsenal of methods and features that ensure that the separation of concerns is maintained between business and presentation layers.

+### Modern Modular Librairies
+Caligrafy comes pre-packaged with ready-to-use modern features.
+In few lines, you can start accepting credit card payments, ach payments, cryptocurrency payments.
+In one line of code, your application can have rich structured data and can be ready for social sharing.
+In no time, your application can have a REST-API exposed for third-party applications.
+And many others...

+### VueJS
+Caligrafy supports VueJS as an alternative to using its template engine.
+VueJS complements Caligrafy in its ability to create powerful and nimble user experiences in the "View" layer of an MVC architecture.
+If you are a PHP developer, Caligrafy made it easy for you to use VueJS.
+If you are a Javascript developer, Caligrafy makes it easy for you to not be overwhelmed by PHP.

+### Template Engine
+Caligrafy has a built-in and powerful template engine that can be used to create sophisticated user experiences easily.

+### Lightweight Syntax
+Caligrafy is closer to bare-bone programming than other frameworks out there.
+Why it delivers equivalent - if not more powerful - features, it is built from the ground up with developers in mind.

 ## New in Caligrafy
 + Caligrafy now supports ACH payments
 + Caligrafy now supports API Authorization